voxelmorph/voxelmorph/README.md

 **NOTE:** The `master` branch is still in testing as we roll out a major refactoring of the library.
 If you'd like to run code from VoxelMorph publications, please use the `legacy` branch.

+# Tutorial

+Visit the [VoxelMorph tutorial](http://tutorial.voxelmorph.net/) to learn about VoxelMorph and Learning-based Registration

 # Instructions